d-beloved/weekly-schedule/README.md

 An interactive weekly schedule planner built with [Streamlit](https://streamlit.io) and [Matplotlib](https://matplotlib.org/).
 You can add, edit, and delete tasks for each day of the week, and visualize them on a timeline.

+## Demo video

+_Add a screenshot of your app output here for clarity._

 ## Features
 - Add tasks with name, start time, duration, and color
 - Edit or delete existing tasks